timspro/firestore-util/README.md

 ## Environment Variables

-To aid testing, there are a few environment variables which create large tests:
+To aid testing, there are a few environment variables which create large tests and are used in `package.json`:

 `TEST_SIZE`: the number of objects to put into the database